bgilmer77/deploy-best-practices/doc/Overview.md

 ## Security

-Automated deployment and configuration, metal-as-a-service implmentations, and infrastructure-as-code methadologies, are significant departures from the manual processes traditionally employed in data centers and particularly in media organizations that often lag in adoption of IT industry best practices.
+Automated deployment and configuration, metal-as-a-service implementations, and infrastructure-as-code methadologies, are significant departures from the manual processes traditionally employed in data centers and particularly in media organizations that often lag in adoption of IT industry best practices.
 Applying best practices to security is particularly critical when implementing deployment and configuration automation.
-Secure authorization and communication does more than limit intentional abuse, it importantly prevents accidental configuration errors that have potential to create substantial service disruption.
+Secure authorization and communication does more than limit intentional abuse, it also, and importantly, helps prevent accidental configuration errors that have potential to create substantial service disruption.

 This document suggests best practices to consider.
 It is not a complete set of recommendations.
 These are offered in recognition of the fact that good security practicies are a critical foundational element of an automation system.

-### Build on AMWA BCP-003
+### Build on [AMWA BCP-003]

- * Oauth2 secure user authorization
+ * [Oauth2] secure user authorization
  * TLS 1.2 for secure socket communication for WEB interfaces
  * X.509 certificate installation support
  * HTTPS exclusively for WEB interfaces, including REST API's
  * REST API's use Authorization headers and Json Web Tokens

-These recomendations conform to [AMWA BCP-003](https://amwa-tv.github.io/nmos-api-security/) "Security recommendations for NMOS APIs".
+These recomendations conform to [AMWA BCP-003] "Security recommendations for NMOS APIs".
 BCP-003.
-AMWA BCP-003 describes best practies for implementing secure web intefaces using HTTPS and OAuth2 user authentication.
+[AMWA BCP-003] describes best practies for implementing secure web intefaces using HTTPS and OAuth2 user authentication.

-### Additional recommendations beyond AMWA BCP-003
+### Additional recommendations beyond [AMWA BCP-003]

- * SSH access secured by OAuth2 user authorization
+ * [SSH] access secured by OAuth2 user authorization
- * SSH access secured by SSH-authorized keys
+ * [SSH] access secured by SSH-authorized keys
  * X.509 certificate support for SSH-key authorization

-IaC tooling normal requires SSH access to the systems under configuration.
-Embedded operating systems, e.g. in network switches, also use SSH.
-Securig SSH configuration is critical to the security of the entire system.
+[IaC] tooling normally requires [SSH] access to the systems under configuration.
+Embedded operating systems, e.g. [Arista EOS], also use [SSH].
+Securing SSH configuration is critical to the security of the entire system.
 SSH user authorization should use OAuth2.
 SSH authorized keys are preferred, and normally necessary, for automated SSH login.
 Systems that support SSH login should provide methods for installing public keys to enable SSH key authorization.
 X.509 certificate based key authorization is perferred if supported by the SSH implementation.
 Key management is critical.
-Keys must be carefully managed and not left to developers to implement on an ad-hoc basis.
+Keys must be carefully managed and not left to developers, or inexperienced administrators, to implement on an ad-hoc basis.

-It is recommended that AMWA extend its security recommendations to include SSH configuration practices and that that be reconciled with AMWA BCP-003 and any other security recommendations published by AMWA.
+It is recommended that [AMWA] extend its security recommendations to include [SSH] configuration best practices and that that be reconciled with [AMWA BCP-003] and any other security recommendations published by [AMWA].

 ### Service Accounts